CLWalker123/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-Event | The ID of the event to submit a venue for Venue | The ID of the venue to submit for the event
+Event | The ID of the event to be resolved
+Venue | The ID of the venue to submit for the event

 ## Suggestions